hammadkk/Some-useful-Git-Linux-Commands/README.md

 # 5) git blame:

 This command is used to view the history of a file, including the author and date of every change made to the file.

+# 6) git grep:

+This command is used to search for specific patterns in the Git history of a repository.